HealthSamurai/documentation/modules-1/smartbox/background-information/multitenancy-approach.md

 * to authorize access to their EHI data for external SMART apps and revoke the access
 * change and reset their password.

-Read more about user registration in Smartbox. (link here)

 #### FHIR API for patient-facing SMART apps

 FHIR API for patient-facing SMART apps is avaiable on&#x20;